pedrolpin4/pedrolpin4/README.md

 ## 🧠 Recent Focus

 - Architecting data pipelines and cloud infrastructure on AWS
+- Developing AI applications in order to drive business value in the age of LLMs
 - Designing scalable backend systems using Python, Node.js, and TypeScript
-- NLP-based solutions for unstructured automotive data
+- NLP-based solutions for unstructured data
 - Writing clean, testable code and implementing CI/CD workflows

 ---